Sakshi281205/Weather-Watch/README.md

 2. Verify your internet connection
 3. Check the browser console for any error messages
 4. Ensure the city name is spelled correctly
+5. Try refreshing the page if the theme doesn't switch properly

+## Recent Updates

+### Version 2.0 - Enhanced UI & Theme System
+- ✨ **Automatic Day/Night Theme**: Switches between light and dark themes based on local time
+- 🎨 **Enhanced Visual Design**: Improved gradients, shadows, and hover effects
+- 🌙 **Night Mode Animations**: Special animations for night-time weather conditions
+- 📱 **Better Responsive Design**: Improved mobile and desktop layouts
+- 🕐 **Time Display**: Shows the exact time of the weather data
+- 🎭 **Advanced Animations**: Weather-specific animations for all conditions

 ## Future Enhancements

+- [ ] Manual theme toggle (override automatic switching)
 - [ ] 5-day weather forecast with charts
 - [ ] Weather maps integration
 - [ ] Location-based weather (GPS)
 - [ ] Weather alerts and notifications
-- [ ] Dark/light theme toggle
 - [ ] Multiple city comparison
 - [ ] Weather history charts
 - [ ] Unit conversion (Celsius/Fahrenheit)
 - [ ] Hourly forecast display
 - [ ] Weather radar integration
+- [ ] Customizable color schemes
+- [ ] Weather-based sound effects

 ---

 **Note**: This project uses the free Open-Meteo API, so no API key configuration is required.
 The API is reliable and suitable for production use.
+The day/night theme switching is based on local time (6 AM - 6 PM for day, 6 PM - 6 AM for night).